Worldpay/hybris/README.md

 The AddOn provides three gradle recipes to be used with the hybris installer.

-1. *wp_b2c_acc* with fulfilment functionality for both accelerator storefront and OCC.
+1. *wp_b2c_acc_oms* with OMS functionality for both accelerator storefront and OCC.

-2. *wp_b2c_acc_oms* with OMS functionality for both accelerator storefront and OCC.
+2. *wp_b2c_acc_occ* with fulfilment functionality for b2c accelerator storefront and extra porperties for Spartacus.

-3. *wp_b2b_acc* with fulfilment functionality for b2b accelerator storefront.

-4. *wp_b2c_acc_occ* with fulfilment functionality for b2c accelerator storefront and extra porperties for Spartacus.
+3. *wp_b2b_acc_occ* with fulfilment functionality for b2b accelerator storefront and extra porperties for Spartacus.

 The recipes are based on the *b2c_acc*, *b2c_acc_oms* and *b2b_acc* recipes provided by hybris.